pluriversewtf/coordination_stories/01-Moloch-Beneath.md

 Author's note: My mother died on the 4th of April, 2021.
 This is my personal story.
 I hope I was able to effectively communicate what these experiences taught me.
 My best wishes to the reader the best in their fight with Moloch!

-Licence: I have agreed to liscense this content to the pluriverse.wtf community.
+Licence: I have agreed to license this content to the pluriverse.wtf community.